You may want to bookmark this page for future interviews.

 6. How do you think this interview is going right now?

-The answer to this interview question can range from a one word “great!” to something longer.
+The answer to this sales interview question can range from a one-word “great!” to something longer.

 There is no right or wrong answer to this question.
 But their answer almost always does tell you something about them, whatever it is.

-People with deep confidence will have more to say.
+People with deep confidence will have more to say, and this is someone you want to add to your sales team.

 7. What do you know about me?

-The best reps will know a lot about you.
+The best sales reps will know a lot about you, the hiring manager.
 They did their research beforehand.

 People who aren’t cut out for running deals to closure will fumble on this.
 A huge part of sales is research.
 Failure to research is a glaring red flag.